MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.35.md

 (v) We restrict fishing in the designated “Kid's Pond,” approximately1/4 mile (.4 kilometers) west-southwest of headquarters, to youth age 14 and younger, and to a parent and/or guardian age 18 or older accompanying a youth.

-(vi) The bag limit for the Kid's Pond is one fish per day.
+(vi) The creel limit for the Kid's Pond is one fish per day.

 (vii) The condition set forth at paragraph (d)(1)(ii) of this section applies.

+(viii) The only live bait we allow is worms; we prohibit all other live bait.

+[85 FR 54111, Aug.
+31, 2020]